Hiking in Hawaii: Traverse the Trails on Your Island VacationBy Kathleen Gossman

 If you’re headed to Hawaii Island (aka “The Big Island”), you’ll want to make time for hiking in Hawaii Volcanoes National Park.
 This UNESCO World Heritage site is a goldmine for hikers, spanning more than 300,000 acres of tropical rainforest, volcanoes and the Kaʻū Desert, which is chock-full of dried lava and gravel.
 The most remarkable sights in the park are found along Crater Rim Drive, lined with scenic stops.

-A showstopper among them is Thurston Lava Tube.
+A showstopper among them is Thurston Lava Tube (check that the trail is currently open to visitors before you go).
 A short trek through a verdant fern forest brings you to this prehistoric lava cave, named for the local newspaper publisher who stumbled upon it during the early 20th century.
 As you move through the moody, cavernous space, imagine the boiling rivers of red lava that have gushed along its walls.

 If you’re curious about the process that forms these features, you can hike up to the Keanakāko’i Crater area (nearly a mile from the nearest parking area) for up-close views of massive craters and fissures, still steaming sulfurous gases from a 1974 eruption.